 The history books testify that the church’s use of secular power to establish the kingdom of God in this world has resulted in corruption, injustice and violence against humanity.
 This happened because sinful, fallible human beings in the church usurped divine authority by setting themselves in the judgment seat that belongs to Christ only.

 However, if Jesus was the Son of God and was without sin and was infallible, could He not safely have employed secular power to forward His benevolent cause of justice?
-If Jesus was born without sin and was not affected by selfish ambition, if He was imbued with divine wisdom by the Holy Spirit, couldn’t He have achieved more good by accepting secular political kingship?
+If Jesus was born without sin and was not affected by selfish ambition, if He was imbued with divine wisdom by the Holy Spirit, couldn’t He have achieved more good by becoming a political king?

 Enforcing love for God?
 The Gospels tell the story of Jesus being promised all the kingdoms of the world for His cause given that He made one compromise.